kili/devstack-conf/README.md

 So you want to install devstack on a VM in your machine?
 These instructions are the basics for getting up and running on a Mac with VirtualBox and Vagrant.

+N.B.
+Every Mac developer should install Homebrew (http://brew.sh/).
+This is similar to aptitude on Ubuntu and is the package manager you should use to install most things (except vagrant ironically).

 1. http://www.vagrantup.com/ - this has instructions for installing Vagrant on Mac
 1. Clone https://github.com/kili/devstack-conf/tree/master to a folder (I have a folder ~/dev/ for stuff like this)
 1. From within that folder, type `vagrant up`